Arriving at the Port of

 What is Secondary

-officer at the port of entry cannot initially verify your
+and Border Protection (CBP) officer at the port of entry cannot initially verify your

-information, or if you do not have all of the required documentation, you may be directed to an
+information, or if you do not have all of the required documentation, you may

-without causing delays for other arriving passengers.
+information without causing delays for other arriving passengers.

-that you have the our coolege information with you.
+have our college information with you.

 entry-exit procedures may result in your being denied entry to the United

 States.
 Under certain circumstances, the CBP officer may issue a “Notice to

 Student or Exchange Visitor” Form (I-515A), which authorizes temporary

 admission into the United States.
 Work with your school without delay to submit

 the proper documentation required by the Form I-515A.